-The biggest question I receive is…how do you read the TSP Power Ratings?
+The biggest question sent in about horses is…how do you read the TSP Power Ratings?
 Below is the explanation.
 TSP Power Ratings are to be used within your handicapping of the races.
 TSP Power Ratings ARE NOT stand-alone wager advice nor a listing of how you should bet the race.
 TSP Power Ratings are posted (usually to Twitter) as follows…

 The first thing to understand is these horse numbers are in order of highest TSP Power Rating to lowest TSP Power Rating.
 So, you would read the above example as….in Race #1, the #1 horse has the highest power rating, the #5 horse has the second highest power rating, the #4 has the third highest power rating and so on.
 Now the part that trips everyone up is the “/” and “-” between horses.